 A 2002 study published in the Environmental Health Perspectives reported that nearly a quarter of all the energy used in the US food systems comes from the processing and packaging of food.
+All of the extra packaging, particularly plastics, ends up in the waste stream and can leach into our food.

 The energy used to process and package the food we eat makes up 23% of the total energy used in the US food system.
 Processed foods make up approximately 70% of what most of us eat (according to Melanie Warner, the author of Pandora's Lunchbox) and there are an estimated 5,000 different additives allowed by the FDA into our food.